 - Theoretical Physics (taught jointly with School of Mathematics)

-- Nanoscience, Physics and Chemistry of Advanced Materials (taught jointly with School of Chemistry)
+- Nanoscience (taught jointly with School of Chemistry)

 All four of our Physics degree courses are accredited by the Institute of Physics, which is the professional body for physicists in Ireland and the UK.
 Holders of accredited degrees can follow a route to Institute of Physics Membership and the 'Chartered Physicist' (CPhys). professional qualification.
 Details of the full requirements to achieve chartered status are available from the Institute of Physics website.

 The School of Physics has a long and distinguished history of teaching and research.
 Richard Helsham, the original Erasmus Smith's Professor, was the first to lay out Newton's methods in a form suitable for the undergraduate, so that his Lectures in Natural Philosophy were in use for a hundred years in the College and elsewhere in Europe.

 Later holders of the chair include G. F. Fitzgerald, famous in relativity theory, and E. T. S. Walton, the only Irish recipient of a Nobel prize in Science.
 Fitzgerald campaigned for the building of a dedicated Physical Laboratory, but sadly he did not live to see the erection of the elegant building completed in 1906.
 The Sami Nasr Institute for Advanced Materials, completed in 2000, houses the central part of the School today.